Dog & Cat Vaccinations in Countryside

-Are you keeping up with your pet’s vaccinations?
+Are you keeping up with your dog and cat’s vaccinations?
 Just as we need immunizations to protect us from the flu and other viruses, our pets need to be vaccinated regularly to stay healthy, too.
 Rabies, distemper, Lyme disease, and even leukemia can all pose a serious threat to unvaccinated pets, especially if they live in high-risk areas or spend time around other animals.
-Our dedicated veterinary team in Countryside is happy to educate owners in preventive care and offer recommendations to increase their pet’s’ longevity.
+Our dedicated veterinarians in Countryside are happy to educate owners in preventive care and offer recommendations to increase their pet’s’ longevity.
 Keeping your pet well is our highest priority, and we hold ourselves responsible for helping you make the best decisions for your loved one.

 Both dogs and cats are likely to come into contact with certain pathogens and parasites during their lifetime.
 Pet vaccinations give them the immunity they need to combat harmful bacteria and prevent disease.
 Our vaccines include:

 - Distemper (FVRCP)